Bangladesh turns 50 as fears grow over deteriorating democracy | DW | 25.03.2021

 "Autocratization typically follows a similar pattern.
 Ruling governments first attack the media and civil society and polarize societies by disrespecting opponents and spreading false information, only to undermine formal institutions then," the institute said.

-Saimum Parvez, a political researcher at the University of Sydney, pointed out that not only the V-Dem Institute but also other rights organizations like the US-based Freedom House have censured Bangladesh's government.
+Saimum Parvez, a political researcher at the University of Sydney, pointed out that not only the V-Dem Institute but also other organizations like the US-based think tank Freedom House have censured Bangladesh's government.

 In its 2020 annual report on democracy, Freedom House said the Awami League had "consolidated political power through sustained harassment of the opposition and those perceived to be allied with it."